 The project is located in the traditional land use area of the Wabaseemoong Independent Nations ("WIN") for which they have stewardship under an agreement with the Province.
-The Company first signed an MOU with WIN in 1999 which was renewed when the project was re-activated in 2013.
+The Company first signed an MOU with WIN in 1999 which was renewed when the project was reactivated in 2013.
 Avalon management has been keeping WIN leadership informed on project activities and remains committed to fulfilling its community consultation obligations and partnering with WIN on business opportunities and providing training for community members.
 The Company has also initiated dialogue with the Métis Nation of Ontario which holds Indigenous rights in the area.
 Engagement is ongoing with local Indigenous communities, regulators, and local government most recently on the update of the closure plan for the planned bulk sample program.
-All the Indigenous groups continue to be supportive of the project, though discussions continued with Ministry officials on the details of the closure plan through the Quarter.
+All the Indigenous groups continue to be supportive of the project.